Juan Luis Vázquez Suárez: Contributions

-Outstanding researcher in concrete areas of the mathematics such as nonlinear partial differential equations and their applications.
-He is author of numerous research articles in scientific journals like Archive for Rational Mechanics and Analysis, Communications on Pure and Applied Mathematics, Journal de mathématiques pures et appliquées, Advances in Mathematics among others.
-He was president of Spanish Society for Applied Mathematics (SEMA) in the period 1996/98.
+His research covers areas of mathematics such as nonlinear partial differential equations and their applications to physics and engineering.
+He published in scientific journals like Archive for Rational Mechanics and Analysis, Communications on Pure and Applied Mathematics, Journal de mathématiques pures et appliquées, Advances in Mathematics among others.
+He was president of Spanish Society for Applied Mathematics in the period 1996/98.
 Organizer of international events like the International Conference on Free Boundaries FB1993 (Toledo, Spain) or the Summer Schools at the Universidad Internacional Menéndez Pelayo, UIMP.